testsigmahq/testsigma-tutorials/src/pages/tutorials/addons/how-create-addons-while-loops.md

 ---
 title: "How to add While actions "
+metadesc: "End to end tutorial on how to create an add-on for WHILE conditional action"
+noindex: false
 order: 6.4
 page_id: "How to add While actions "
 search_keyword: "Addons, While Actions, Testsigma Tutorials"